Is It Worth It? 5 Hidden Costs of STAYING in Contact with a Narcissist

 Your hope starts to die.
 And, when your hope dies, you can feel numb and dead inside.

-When that feeling state takes hold, it becomes depression.
-You toggle between depression and anxiety- hopelessness and fear- lost in a maze with no healthy path forward.
+If you don’t get out…you toggle between depression and anxiety- hopelessness and fear- lost in a maze with no healthy path forward.

 Is this sad?
 YES.
 Is this tragic?
 Yes.
 But it is also dangerous, very dangerous to you.

-Staying in contact with a narcissist will cost you.
+Make no mistake: staying in contact with a narcissist will cost you.

 As long as they have access to you, they will suck the lifeblood out of you.
 They can’t help but do so.
 It is a matter of psychological survival for them.